denvrdata/denvrdemos/yara/README.md

 ![NGC Key](assets/images/ngc-key.png)

-When you hit "+ Generate Personal Key", you'll need to give you key a name and expiration.
+When you hit "Generate Personal Key", you'll need to give your key a name and expiration.
 At minimum, you should authorize access to "NGC Catalog".
 You'll also want to save token `nvapi-****` somewhere safe like in a password manager.